 - Ms. Fanservice: To ludicrous degrees.
 Her original outfit is a very skimpy tribal bikini and her theme music is cheesy saxophone.
-She remains this trope even after she abandoned her tribal outfit: her clothes in Assault and Command completely cover her body, but they are also form fitting and really draw attention to her ample chest◊.
+Continues even when she switches to higher tech flight suits: her clothes in Assault and Command are more covering, but they are also form fitting and show some décolletage◊.
 There are a large number of people who know nothing about Star Fox, but are aware of Krystal solely for this reason.

 - Nice Girl: She is shown to be a very friendly, polite and caring individual who is always willing to help others out.
 She even put her search for the answers to her planet's destruction on hold so she could respond to a distress signal.

-- Official Couple: She can become this for Fox in Star Fox Command, depending on the player's actions.
+- Official Couple: She can become this with Fox in Star Fox Command, depending on the player's actions.

 - Only One Name: Krystal has never been shown to possess a surname, nor does she make any reference to having one, most likely due to her different cultural background to other Lylatian species.